measurement-kit/measurement-kit/doc/tutorial/unix.md

 have instructed configure otherwise.

-Anyway, each example should also include, as a comment, the correct command line to compile it on a typical Unix system.
+Anyway, each example should also include, as a comment, the correct command line to compile it.

 Remember that, if you have installed Measurement Kit in a non standard place with `./configure --prefix=$PREFIX`, you need to pass to the compiler